open-AIMS/ereefs-reef-particle-tracker/README.md

 - While multiple reefs can be simulated in one config file they all share a common date range and other simulation parameters.
 If you need different dates for different reefs then multiple configs will be needed.
 - Downloading the eReefs current data patches for each reef is quite slow.
 It takes about 8-10 sec per day per reef.
 If you want long time series for many reefs the downloads can take hours.

+## Choice of ocean current data - eReefs GBR1
+In these scripts we used the eReefs GBR1 hydrodynamic model to provide the time varying estimates of current that determine the movement of particles.
+We used this model because it is a pre-existing relatively high resolution model covering the GBR from 2015 - 2024.
+This model is not really high enough resolution to properly characterise the flow of water across the reef lagoons, however it is the best we have without create a new higher resolution model.

+## eReefs grids and flow modelling
+OceanParcels support modelling flows using various types of grids including regular retangular grids, curvilinear grid.
+Each of these grids have variations in structure depending on whether the current flows are on the edges of the pixels or in the middle. eReefs’ SHOC hydrodynamic core uses [Arakawa C-grid](https://research.csiro.au/ereefs/models/models-about/models-hydrodynamics/) staggering on an orthogonal curvilinear horizontal grid.
+In C-grid terms, tracers are at cell centres and the velocity components are defined on the cell faces.
+For public release, eReefs exports a “simple” center‑collocated product in which u and v have already been interpolated or averaged back onto the tracer (cell‑center) points, effectively presenting an A‑grid view.
+As a result we use an A-grid in the OceanParcels simulations.

 ## Quick Conda Setup (Miniconda or Anaconda)
 If you don't already have Conda: